 For me, the key distinction is between testing income-maintenance and service-type programs.
-I have reservations about the usefulness of demonstrations to test programs such as the negative income tax, where the establishment of such a program would be universal\ and highly visible.
+I have reservations about the usefulness of demonstrations to test programs such as the negative income tax, where the establishment of such a program would be universal^{} and highly visible.
 After a national debate on such a policy change where it becomes widely known that the rules of the game have changed because a universal program has been adopted, there is every reason to expect that people "exposed" to the new program would change their behavior in ways that could not be known in a research environment in which such a debate and event had not taken place.
-You cannot test for such big-picture attitude and behavioral changes.
+You cannot test for such

+By "universal," I mean that if adopted a program would apply to everyone in the country who is eligible. big-picture attitude and behavioral changes.
 On the other hand, service-type interventions are not as intrusive.
 A new service program (involving, say, an intensive job training or a special child care program) is not as likely to change attitudes and behavior in the society, because fewer people will be aware that such a new policy has been adopted.